Uncategorized

 • Play Emotive Labs Brain Games to test memory, focus and impulse control.

-• Attempting to engineer living electrodes which merge and connect with brain tissues.
+• $40MM in funding to engineer living electrodes which merge and connect with brain tissues.

 • Goal of restoring impaired brain functions.